 The Brand Identity Interview

-The Brand Identity recently spoke to our Co-Founder Max Ottignon and Design Director Luke Woodhouse about a few of our recent projects.
+The Brand Identity recently spoke to our Co-Founder Max Ottignon and Creative Director Luke Woodhouse about a few of our recent projects.

 Let’s start off with your new website.
 What are the key things you wanted to communicate, and why?